ssstechnologiesofficial/FxbotWeb/replit.md

 - **Framework**: React 18 with JavaScript (ES6+) and Vite for fast development and hot module replacement
 - **Routing**: Wouter for lightweight client-side routing
 - **State Management**: TanStack Query (React Query) for server state management and caching
-- **UI Framework**: Custom components with Tailwind CSS and Radix UI patterns
+- **UI Framework**: Custom components with regular CSS classes and inline styles
-- **Styling**: Tailwind CSS with custom CSS variables for theming, dark mode support, and Inter font
+- **Styling**: Regular CSS with custom CSS variables for theming, responsive design, and Inter font
 - **Form Handling**: React Hook Form with Zod validation for forms and API requests

 ### Backend Architecture